poseidonos/poseidonos/doc/guides/cli/poseidonos-cli_logger_apply-filter.md

 ## poseidonos-cli logger apply-filter

-Apply a filtering policy to the logger.
+Apply a filtering policy to logger.

 ### Synopsis

-Apply a filtering policy to the logger.
+Apply a filtering policy to logger.

 Syntax:
 	poseidonos-cli logger apply-filter